iccqtt/CoffeeMachine-alexa/README.md

 ### CSR1010 code
+>This code runs on the embedded bluetooth module.

 * Using a CSR device connected to a Windows machine, install the CSR SDK and run the IDE.
 * Open the CSR project code and download it to the CSR module.

 >[This instructable](https://www.instructables.com/id/How-to-Connect-a-Coffee-Machine-With-an-Android-Ap/) has more information on the CSR sensor and how to control it.

 ### AlexaPi + IoT controller
+> This code runs on the embedded board!
+We recommend using a [Dragonboard 410C for this.](https://developer.qualcomm.com/hardware/dragonboard-410c)

  * On Amazon Developer, go to the Alexa Voice Service, select your device and go to ```Manage```.
  * Click on ```Security Profile``` and add ```http://localhost:5050``` and ```https://localhost:5050```to the *Allowed Origins*.
  * Add ```http://localhost:5050/code``` and ```https://localhost:5050/code``` to *Allowed return URLS*.